UPPMAX/UPPMAX-documentation/docs/software/jobstats.md

 jobstats --help
 ```

-???- question "How does the output look like?"
+???- question "What does the output look like?"

     ```text
     USAGE